New report: How to build your prospecting database

 All these can be combined.
 A mix of social media and content marketing can be just as important for successful outbound marketing as it is for inbound marketing.

-One of the most common platforms for B2B outbound lead generation is LinkedIn.
-Although you could use any social platform, Facebook, Instagram, TikTok, even Myspace (yes it still exists), LinkedIn is where you’ll find relevant business information like job titles and company updates.
-But if you’re messaging people who aren’t relevant, expect to be ignored!
+One of the most common platforms for B2B outbound lead generation campaigns is LinkedIn.
+Although you could use any social platform, Facebook, Instagram, X or TikTok.
+You’ll find relevant business and contact information on LinkedIn, like job titles and company updates, perhaps even the best email address.
+This is great news for your data lists and for tracking buyer intent.

 Networking

-Events can be a great way to engage potential customers.
-Whether it’s setting up a stall at a conference or going to a networking event, getting your brand and face out there is important.
+Events can be a great way to engage potential customers and get them into that sales pipeline.
+Whether setting up a stall at a conference or a networking event, getting your brand and face out there is important.

 Networking can also lead to referrals – the pot of the gold at the rainbow.
 Word-of-mouth or referrals tend to be one of the most trusted forms of marketing.
 Though referrals would fall under the umbrella of inbound marketing, they can still come from outbound marketing methods.